Literary-Insights/blog/src/content/blog/DIET MASTERCLASS: What To Eat, When To Eat & How To Eat For LONGEVITY | Sal DiStefano.txt-1.md

 4) Mitochondrial dysfunction in the brain could potentially underlie many mental health issues, though more evidence is needed.

- Okay, based on what I understand, here is a summary:
+ Okay, based on what I understand,

 - Having the right amount of energy in the brain is important for optimal functioning.
 Lack of energy can have scary consequences like Alzheimer's, dementia, depression, anxiety, etc.